ShawnXxy/AzMy-Metrics-Bin/README.md

-# Ingest Mysql Metrics from performance_schema.global_status into the Azure Monitor Log Analytics Workspace
+# Ingest Mysql Metrics from information_schema.global_status into the Azure Monitor Log Analytics Workspace

-MySQL performance_schema.global_status have rich internal functioning metrics, and the stored metrics are the snapshot of a particular point of time when you select the metric table.
+MySQL information_schema.global_status have rich internal functioning metrics, and the stored metrics are the snapshot of a particular point of time when you select the metric table.
 When troubleshooting the problem, we need to review and accumulate the historical metrics data with powerful query functions like [Azure Monitor Kusto Queries](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/query-language) to help understand the overall status.
 In this tool, it will introduce how to post the metrics to Azure Monitor Log Analytics Workspace and leverage the powerful Kusto query language to monitor the MySQL statistics metrics.

 Here are some details about the sample:
 1. It is a console application which will ask for the input of the connection string for MySQL, (Log Workspace) custom ID and Shared key.
 2. We need to run the ingestion code side by side in a VM that is allowed to connected to the target MySQL.
-The ingestion sample code will query the MySQL performance_schema.global_status metrics and then post the data to the Logical Workspace in a regular 30-sec interval.
+The ingestion sample code will query the MySQL information_schema.global_status metrics and then post the data to the Logical Workspace in a regular 30-sec interval.

 Below is a sample turnout that you can monitor workload like amount of DML, DDL, buffer pool usage, data read/write, etc. that could be useful when inestigating performance or usage.
 Further, you can leverage Azure Monitor to subscribe alert based on preference: https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/tutorial-log-alert